 Some Final Words of Encouragement for Part-time Real Estate Agents

 If you’ve made it this far, you’ve given yourself every opportunity to succeed in this exciting new adventure—congrats!

 Real estate can be an extremely rewarding career, and the life of a part-time real estate agent is exciting and varied with lots of opportunity for success.

 If you find yourself getting discouraged here and there, focus on the number of transactions you need to be successful, not on the number of callbacks you are getting.

-And, when you get your first closing, make sure you take yourself out to celebrate, you are now an experienced successful part-time real estate agent.
+And, when you get your first closing, make sure you take yourself out to celebrate—you are now an experienced and successful part-time real estate agent.

 We’d love to hear from you on what is drawing you to the real estate field, and where you are coming from.
-Are you currently a part-time realtor?
+Are you currently a part-time real estate agent?
 How is your experience so far?